natemkelley/boud-book-project-api/README.md

 ## SSL Certificate

+Before completing the next instructions make sure that you have a valid duckdns ip address.

 1. I followed these instructions up until step 7 https://certbot.eff.org/lets-encrypt/pip-other
 2. Did a manual install for the certifcate making sure to copy the key and path